 Yuqi Kang - Director

-Yuqi Kang was born in Inner Mongolia, China.
-Growing up as an ethnic minority in China, art became the medium through which Yuqi began to confront and begin to articulate her lived experience.
-Upon graduating from the School of Arts in NY, she was awarded the Paula Rhodes Memorial Award for Exceptional Achievement in Social Documentary Film.
-For Yuqi, filmmaking is a dialogical process that involves both observation and improvisation.
-Filmmaking is an extension of Yuqi’s artistic practice and through her work she explores the questions of representation, human experience and cultural translation.
-A Little Wisdom is Yuqi Kang's feature directorial debut.
+Yuqi was born in Inner Mongolia, China.
+Growing up as an ethnic minority in China, art became the medium through which Yuqi began to confront and articulate her lived experience.
+Upon graduating from NY School of Arts, she was awarded the Paula Rhodes Award for Exceptional Achievement in Social Documentary Film.
+Through her work she explores the questions of representation, human experience and cultural translation.
+A Little Wisdom is Yuqi's feature directorial debut.

 Maro Chermayeff - Producer

-Maro Chermayeff is a partner in the Emmy and Peabody award-winning company Show of Force and Founder and Chairman of the MFA program in social documentary at the School of Visual Arts.
-Her numerous documentary films and series (Marina Abramovic, The Artist is Present, Kehinde Wiley, and “Soundbreaking”) have received Emmy awards, The Peabody Award , have toured the world in festivals, including Sundance, Telluride, SXSW, Full Frame, Berlin, Amsterdam, London, Toronto and many more.
-Her feature documentaries have played theatrically, and been broadcast widely- on PBS, HBO, A&E, TLC, BRAVO, Discovery, Arte, France 2 and BBC, and Channel 4 - garnering scores of honors and awards, as well as significant critical acclaim.
+Maro is a partner in the Emmy and Peabody award-winning company Show of Force, and Founder of the MFA program in social documentary at the School of Visual Arts.
+Her many films and series (Marina Abramovic, The Artist is Present) have received numerous awards and have toured the world in festivals, including Sundance, SXSW, and Berlin.
+Her feature docs have broadcast widely - from PBS and HBO to Arte and the BBC - garnering significant critical acclaim.

 Alan Berliner - Story Consultant

-Alan Berliner's uncanny ability to combine experimental cinema, artistic purpose, and popular appeal in compelling film essays has made him one of America's most acclaimed independent filmmaker.
-The New York Times has described Berliner's work as "powerful, compelling and bittersweet... full of juicy conflict and contradiction, innovative in their cinematic technique, unpredictable in their structures...
-Alan Berliner Illustrates the power of fine art to transform life."
-Berliner's experimental documentary films, First Cousin Once Removed (2013), Wide Awake (2006), The Sweetest Sound (2001), Nobody's Business (1996), Intimate Stranger (1991), and The Family Album (1986), have been broadcast all over the world, and received awards, prizes, and retrospectives at many major international film festivals.
+Alan Berliner's uncanny ability to combine experimental cinema, artistic purpose, and popular appeal in compelling film essays has made him one of America's most acclaimed independent filmmakers.
+Berliner's experimental documentary films, First Cousin Once Removed (2013), Wide Awake (2006), The Sweetest Sound (2001) and others have been broadcast all over the world, receiving awards, prizes and retrospectives at many major international film festivals.

 Making The Film